The-Reto/ICS-Shifter/README.md

 The code can ofcourse also be used to move all dates in a given file around by an integer amound of hours - for whatever reason you'd like to do that.
 However i higly recommend saving an original copy of the .ics File for later use.

 I'm not a trained programmer - therefore, if you spot an error, please let me know I'd love to learn.
+(Also I'm fully aware that using C++ to solve such a simple problem is an overkill as python would have done the trick but I wanted to do some more C++ programming as training)

 # How to use ICS-Shifter
 - compile the code